north-blue/blinkit_clone/README.md

-Designed a basic sticky navigation bar with search feaure.\
+Designed a basic sticky navigation bar with search features.\
-Use html and css and bootstrap for the projects.\
+Used HTML CSS and Bootstrap for the projects.\
-Made it responsive till 650 screen size.\
+Made it responsive to 650 screen size.\
-here is the link to the project
+Here is the link to the project

 https://north-blue.github.io/blinkit_clone/